HHorimoto/navsatfix_trajectory/README.md

 ```

 2. Launch `navsatfix_trajectory` launch file.
 I belive that you need to specify your bag name with comand line.
+Red points is fixed data and bule points is not fixed data.

 ```shell
 $ roslaunch navsatfix_trajectory navsatfix_trajectory.launch bag_name:=your_bag_name